Advantages of Grid Systems in web design

 Some of these sources will provide you with a Photoshop file that you can use as your base, or some even spit out a nice .png along with some basic CSS that you can use for starters.
 Here’s an example start file from Teehan+Lax.
 There are may resources out there that will help you create a grid for use in your designs.

-The grid is not a design trend created by designers with lots of time on their hands, rather it is a holistic strategy that speeds up the design process and aids in creating balanced & visually appealing designs.
+The grid is not a design trend created by designers with lots of time on their hands, rather it is a holistic strategy that speeds up the design process and aids in creating balanced and visually-appealing designs.
 Some projects lend themselves well to using a grid system, while other types of projects may not necessarily demand the structure of the grid.
 We suggest doing some research and choosing a grid system that you like, keeping in mind your targeted screen width and learning the ins and outs of the Grid System.
 A great way to learn more about the grid system is to study other sites that have used a grid-based layout.
-Chris Brauckmuller suggests taking a screenshot of different sites and pulling them into Photoshop to draw boxes and place guides on to discover the kind of grid used and to see how its has been successfully implemented.
+Chris Brauckmuller suggests taking a screenshot of different sites and pulling them into Photoshop to draw boxes and place guides on them to discover the kind of grid used and to see how it has been successfully implemented.
 This will give you further inspiration into using the grid in your design process.